vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 q.computer.new_record? # => true
 ```

-While we’re at it, via the explicit **association** call you can also refer to different factories and change attributes on the fly.
+While we’re at it, via the explicit **association** call you can also refer to different factory names and change attributes on the fly.

 ``` ruby
 FactoryGirl.define do